majjihari/bash/README.md

  - If install failed with `(13: Permission denied)` you need to install as root.
 Type `sudo -s` then try install again with the curl command from above.

-3. ## Make sure your the bash tools are available by starting new terminal or executing `source ~/.bash_profile`
+3. ## Make sure your the bash tools are available do this by starting new terminal or executing `source ~/.bash_profile`

     After this you should be able to type Z and press [TAB] to see a list of commands.
 (NOTE: the Z is uppercase)